Human-Interventional Research Studies/Clinical Trials

-This site provides information and guidance of interest to researchers who lead or support human-interventional studies which are sponsored by the University.
+This site provides information and guidance of interest to researchers who lead or support health and social care human-interventional research studies which are sponsored by the University.

 - Human-interventional studies involving surgery and other interventional procedures (i.e. trials that seek to improve surgical interventions (e.g. determining whether early surgery is more reliable than deferred surgery for a particular type of disease) & also studies such as those involving interventional radiology);

 - Human-interventional studies of diagnostic tests (e.g. tests for tuberculosis);

 - Human-interventional studies which are concerned with screening (e.g. checking for cancer when there are no symptoms);